t2civ/astropolis_public/README.md

 * [Discussion subforum at I, Voyager](https://www.ivoyager.dev/forum/index.php?p=/categories/astropolis)
 * [Public repository containing content data tables, GUI, and game AI](https://github.com/charliewhitfield/astropolis_public) (this repository)
 * [Public development builds (most definitely NOT alpha yet!)](https://github.com/charliewhitfield/astropolis_public/releases)

+### Development Plan for Modding
+In the future, our modding "software development kit" will be the Godot Editor with an Astropolis SDK add-on.
+You will be able to make mod changes, run the modified game directly from the editor, and then export the mod as a .pck file.
+This won't happen until we are much further in development.